Representation of the People Act 1918: Background

-The debates in both Houses of Parliament saw majority cross-party unanimity.
 The Home Secretary, George Cave (Con) within the governing coalition introduced the bill:

 War by all classes of our countrymen has brought us nearer together, has opened men’s eyes, and removed misunderstandings on all sides.
 It has made it, I think, impossible that ever again, at all events in the lifetime of the present generation, there should be a revival of the old class feeling which was responsible for so much, and, among other things, for the exclusion for a period, of so many of our population from the class of electors.
 I think I need say no more to justify this extension of the franchise.

 As well, another electoral reform had been debated and only partially implemented – the elimination of plural voting.
 Between 1906 and 1914, the Liberal Party had been intent on passing a bill to prevent electors whose names appeared on the electoral register more than once from voting more than once.
 However, Parliament shelved the bill when the First World War started.

 Section 8(1) of the Representation of the People Act 1918 partially reduced plural voting, providing that "a man shall not vote at a general election ... for more than one constituency for which he is registered by virtue of other qualifications [than a residence qualification] of whatever kind, and a woman shall not vote at a general election ... for more than one constituency for which she is registered by virtue of any other qualification [than a local government qualification]".
 As a result, no one was allowed to vote more than twice in a general election of the House of Commons.
-(Being able to vote twice in the same election in parliamentary elections was abolished by the Representation of the People Act 1948, which first applied in the 1950 general election.
-Plural voting in local government elections was mostly abolished by the Representation of the People Act 1969.
-Plurality voting still exists in the City of London.)